 For example a tummy tuck usually involves the reduction of fat and skin.
 However the superficial fascia can be dissected separately and used for rejuvenation, the abdominal wall repaired +/- hernia repair in a variety of ways, the umbilicus can be removed / relocated, skin can be removed in a horizontal or vertical fashion and tissue can be removed all the way around the body.
 Fat can be harvested and used for fat transfer in other areas of the body and various closure methods are available to limit

 complications.
-The price for liposuction under local anesthetic can be around £3000 compared to the cost of a circumferential abdominoplasty with liposuction, which often costs over £10,000.
+The price for liposuction under local anaesthetic can be around £4000 compared to the cost of a circumferential abdominoplasty with liposuction, which often costs around £20,000.
 In the case of massive weight loss multiple areas in staged operations may be required complicating matters further.
 Although prices are very important to patients a fixed price for all the various combinations of surgery above is impossible.
 Patients should be given sufficient information and empowered to make a decision to proceed with surgery during a consultation.
 Patients should be guided in making this decision based on their best interest.
 This should not be dictated by price.
 Mr. Ross believes that there should not be a compromise in patient care by offering a suboptimal procedure simply because it is less expensive.
 It is Mr. Ross’s opinion that it is better not to perform/offer a procedure

 that would provide a sub-optimal result.
 Following a consultation with Mr. Ross this may be one outcome.
 Where Mr. Ross feels that patient’s expectations are realistic and a suitable outcome to meet those expectations can be obtained Mr. Ross will give a fixed quote for surgery.
 Mr. Ross will give patients time to reflect and at no point is there any obligation to proceed.